PaddlePaddle/CINN/.github/PULL_REQUEST_TEMPLATE/operator.md

 ### Broadcast

-- [ ] Does the input vector support broadcasting?
+- [ ] Does the input tensor support broadcasting?
 - [ ] Its Test

 ### Operator Attributes